The Morning Call: 21st century

 In 2000, Times Mirror Company's media assets, including The Morning Call, were acquired by Tribune Media.

 In May 2021, The Morning Call was again acquired, this time by Alden Global Capital, a New York City–based hedge fund, which already had acquired nearly a third of Tribune Media.
 The acquisition was opposed and then criticized by the guild representing journalists at the newspaper.

+In the first half of 2024 The Morning Call moved all online content behind a paywall.

 Controversies

 Rape and sexual assault allegations against columnist

-In 2020, Paul Carpenter, a Morning Call bureau chief and Morning Call columnist for 25 years from 1984 until 2019 was sued by his daughter, who charged Carpenter with "repeatedly raping and sexually assaulting" her for a decade from age nine until age nineteen.
+In 2020, Paul Carpenter, a Morning Call bureau chief and Morning Call columnist for 25 years from 1984 until 2019, was sued by his daughter, who charged Carpenter with "repeatedly raping and sexually assaulting" her for a decade from age nine until age 19.

 Rent arrears and headquarters closure

 In 2020, the landlord for The Morning Call's offices at 101 N. Sixth Street in Center City Allentown sued The Morning Call, alleging it had failed to pay rent for the headquarters for four consecutive months in April, May, June, and again in July 2020.

 On August 12, 2020, the newspaper's interim general manager Timothy Thomas sent an email to employees, announcing that The Morning Call was permanently closing its headquarters, which the newspaper had maintained for a century since 1920, as it searched "for ways to save money as advertising revenue dwindled."
 The newspaper's roughly 100 employees were asked in the email to "retrieve personal items from the office by September 15," the newspaper reported.